Writing Your Lesson Plans

 Lesson Plan Components

-Choose the components to the left that you want to indicate on this this lesson by clicking on the word, and the choices will drop down.
-When you want to hide them, just click on the word again.
-Most of the lesson plan components are optional, so if you don't see something you want to see, go to Preferences on the Manage Tabs to indicate you what you do and don't want to see.
-The Lesson Plan components are designed to help you with documentation in your lesson plans.
+Components allow you to document with a click to show aspects of your lesson plan.
+Choose the Components to the left that you want to indicate on this this lesson by clicking, and the choices will drop down.
+When you want to hide them, just click on the Component again.
+The lesson plan components are optional, so if you don't see something you want to see, or if you don't want to see some of the Components, go to Preferences to indicate what you do and don't want to see.

 Vocabulary

 The Vocabulary component will put the definition of your vocabulary words right in your lesson plans.
+You can choose to show or not show Vocabulary in your Preferences.
 Type the word and click the green arrow, and the definition will appear.
 Only type in one word at a time.
 If you don't see the definition you were wanting, try another form of the word (i.e. add--addition).
-The definitions are subject to the dictionary and are not customizable.
+The definitions are subject to the web-dictionary and are not customizable.
 If the definition you want isn't there, you will have to enter that vocabulary word in the body of your lesson plan notes.

 Adding Standards